OPS-E2E-PPE/VBA-Docs/api/PowerPoint.ChartGroup.DoughnutHoleSize.md

+> [!NOTE]
- **Note**  Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.
+> Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.

 The following example sets the hole size for doughnut group one of the first chart in the active document.
-You should run the example on a 2-D doughnut chart.
+You should run the example on a 2D doughnut chart.